Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 $1699.99 (2-pack)

-$899 (add-on satellite)
+$899 (single satellite)

 $1,499.99 (3-pack)

-Orbi RBRE960 router vs Orbi RBR970 router Front 1 Orbi RBRE960 router vs Orbi RBR970 router Ports 1
+Orbi RBRE960 router vs. Orbi RBR970 router Front 1Orbi RBRE960 router vs. Orbi RBR970 router Ports 1

-Netgear Orbi 970 Series vs Orbi RBKE960 Series (left): The front and port sides of the router units.
+Netgear Orbi 970 Series vs. Orbi RBKE960 Series (left): The front and port sides of the router units.
 Note that the former does away with Gigabit ports and includes only Multi-Gig ports.

 Orbi 970 Series: A more streamlined naming convention

-Netgear Orbi: The past naming convention
+Netgear Orbi: The naming convention

-Generally, though not always, a Netgear Orbi set's model number starts with RBK -- RBK50, RBK13, RBK752, RBK852, and so on.
-Those supporting Wi-Fi 6E have an additional E, like the case of the RBKE960.
+The naming of Netgear’s Orbi mesh family has evolved over the years.
+Initially, with Wi-Fi 5 and 6 hardware, a set’s model number starts with RBK—RBK50, RBK13, RBK752, RBK852, and so on.
+Then, with Wi-Fi 6E, an additional E is added, like in the case of the RBKE960.

-Dissecting the Orbi’s model name
+Netgear Orbi’s model name (Wi-Fi 7 hardware)

 • The first letter (often R, C, or N, but there might be more) means the hardware's character.